-Here’s a quick-reference guide to all Qs you’re positively longing to A. And if what you’re looking for isn’t answered below, email your query to firstname.lastname@example.org and we’ll get back to you within two business days.
+Here’s a quick-reference guide to all Qs you’re positively longing to A. And if what you’re looking for isn’t answered below, email your query to firstname.lastname@example.org.

 When you use Poppins Payroll, you get the benefit of guaranteed accuracy and on-time remittance (payment) of your due taxes.
 Our experts understand every detail of these laws, so you can trust you’re in very capable hands.
 If anything were to ever go wrong, we’re here to fix the problem at absolutely no cost to you, no questions asked.